Hello, World,

 16

-(in namespace example.com)
+17 | (in namespace your.domain)

 autodiscover IN CNAME mail.example.com. (see note 1 about record values)